-Recovers the offline_db database from the latest checkpoint and replays any journals since then.
+This script recovers the offline_db database from the latest checkpoint and replays any journals since then.
 If you have a problem with the offline database then it is worth running this script first before running Section 7.3.6, "live_checkpoint.sh", as the latter will stop the server while it is running, which can take hours for a large installation.